neurospin/pylearn-structured/doc/guidelines.md

 X = np.asarray([[1, 2, 3], [4, 5, 6], [7, 8, 9]])
 ```

-Vector with _p_ dimension: low case with a shape of (p, 1), for instance
+Vector with _p_ dimension: low case with a shape of (p, 1) to avoid numpy broadcasting, for instance

 ```python
 y = np.random.random((p, 1))